lintool/guide/writing-pet-peeves.md

 ## Grammar and Style

-+ Use superlatives and "hype phrases" sparingly - things like "drammatically improves the user experience" - unless it's actually warranted.
++ Use superlatives and "hype phrases" sparingly - things like "dramatically improves the user experience" - unless it's actually warranted.
 If you improve precision from 0.4 to 0.8, calling the improvements _dramatic_ might be warranted.
 A 5% improvement is not.
 I would let the results speak from themselves.
 Overuse of superlatives potentially turns off reviewers.

 + Related, use the term _significant_ only in the technical sense of statistically significant.